The Perfect Storm on Mars

 As the dust storm intensified on Mars, the days grew darker until the sun disappeared.
 This series of simulated images shows what that would have looked like to Opportunity.

 At far left is the sun on Mars during a brilliant mid-afternoon in early June.
 But as the storm intensifies (toward the right), the sun's light dwindles away until it's a mere pinprick of illumination.
-With so little sunlight, Opportunity's solar arrays are starved of power.
+With so little sunlight, Opportunity's solar arrays were starved of power.